TimKinkead/signoise/README.md

 * Start the [mongo shell](https://docs.mongodb.org/manual/reference/program/mongo/).
   * Change directory to MongoDB's install location. `cd C:\Program Files\MongoDB\Server\3.0\bin`
   * Start the mongo shell with the command `mongo`.
+* Note: If you add MongoDB's install location to your path environment variable, you can run `mongod` and `mongo` from any directory.

 ### The Project Root Directory
 | Name | Description |